 Important update for patients and visitors regarding COVID-19

-Please read more about our current visitor restrictions and what we are doing at the hospital to keep our patients, visitors and staff safe.
+Access important information about our current visitor restrictions, screening guidelines, FAQ's and what we are doing at Burnside Hospital to keep our patients, visitors and staff safe during these challenging times.